Sameerali0/anything/README.md

 # Personal Portfolio

+This is my personal portfolio website which includes Home section with my introduction and profile image and About section, Skills section showing my skills with progress bars, Projects section with a slider to show my projects and Contact section with contact form and social media links.
+Also a dark and light theme and a loading page with loading animation.

 ## Inspiration
 - The color theme and visual style of this portfolio is inspired by a design created in Figma.